mmoult/SPIRV-Interpreter/README.md

 ### Ray Tracing
 Similarly to image processing, the SPIR-V specification does not define all characteristics of ray tracing functions and structures.
-A best guess approximation is used for the interpreter, which should rely on information common to all implementations.
+A best guess approximation is used for the interpreter, which relies on information common to all implementations.
 Ray tracing support is still in development.

 ## Building
 The source can be built using a compiler which supports C++20 with modules (such as `clang++` version ≥ 16 or `g++` version ≥ 14).
 The source should be platform independent, but little to no testing has been done on Windows or Mac.

-Here are a few commands to run from the repository's root directory:
+Here are a few build commands to run from the repository's root directory:

 ```
 git submodule update --init --recursive